epsilonrt/pImpl/README.md

     // the d-ptr is only accessed in the library code return d_ptr->geometry;
 }

+Widget::~Widget()
+{
+    // Do what is necessary properly during the destruction,
+    // but not the destruction of the private data because
+    // it is the Private class which takes care of it.
+    // Typically we call here the close() method or something like that.
+    // No need to delete d_ptr, it's an unique_ptr
+}
 ```

 Next, another class based on Widget.